mayukataoka/Gmail_Inbox_Auto_Tests/README.md

 # How to test Gmail Inbox.

 ## Challenge
 Using the same test account to repeatedly test the same scenarios.
-For instance, how to you accurately test deleting an email?
+For instance, how do you accurately test deleting an email repeatedly?

 ## Solution